Boiler Room (film)

-Boiler Room is a 2000 American crime drama film written and directed by Ben Younger and starring Giovanni Ribisi, Vin Diesel, Nia Long, Ben Affleck, Nicky Katt, Scott Caan, Tom Everett Scott, Ron Rifkin, and Jamie Kennedy.
-The film was conceived when screenwriter Ben Younger interviewed for a job at brokerage firm Sterling Foster.
-Younger said, "I walked in and immediately realized, 'This is my movie.'
+Boiler Room is a 2000 American crime drama film written and directed by Ben Younger and starring Giovanni Ribisi, Vin Diesel, Nia Long, Ben Affleck, Nicky Katt, Scott Caan, Tom Everett Scott, Ron Rifkin and Jamie Kennedy.
+The film was conceived when Younger interviewed for a job at brokerage firm Sterling Foster.
+"I walked in and immediately realized, 'This is my movie.'
 I mean, you see these kids and know something is going on."

-The film was nominated for several awards including a Black Reel Award, a British Independent Film Award, and two Independent Spirit Awards.
+The film was nominated for several awards including a Black Reel Award, a British Independent Film Award and two Independent Spirit Awards.
 It won the Special Jury Prize at the 2000 Deauville Film Festival.

 Plot

-In 1999, Seth Davis, a 19-year-old Queens College dropout, runs an unlicensed casino in his home near the campus, catering to college students.
+In 1999, Seth Davis, a Queens College dropout, runs an unlicensed casino in his home near the campus, catering to college students.
 Although he earns a successful living, he is a disappointment to his father, Marty, a New York City federal judge.
 One night, his cousin Adam stops by the casino to play blackjack, bringing a rich associate named Greg Weinstein along with him.
 Greg recruits Seth to join J. T. Marlin, a brokerage firm based somewhere off the Long Island Expressway, promising him that he has the opportunity to get rich.